 Enrollment Process

-Most ministries require a 10–15 minute online application, including a faith statement and health history.
-Approval takes 1–2 weeks, sometimes needing a pastor’s reference.
+Most ministries use a 10–15 minute online application with a faith statement and health history.
+Approval usually takes one to two weeks, sometimes with a pastor reference.

 Cost-Saving Tips

-- Use Networks: Opt for PPO providers with plans like Medi-Share.
+- Use Networks: Choose PPO providers when available.

 Frequently Asked Questions